Zoning

 ARE REQUIRED IN MEYERS LAKE VILLAGE

-All Meyers Lake property owners are reminded that anytime there is a change being made to increase the size of a building or structure or to alter the land surface on their property, a zoning permit is required.
-The Village has a zoning Ordinance that was enacted in 1981.
-This ordinance as well as all Zoning Ordinances, are designed to protect all resident's rights to ensure that neighboring property owners do not make changes that would negatively impact the community.
-All Zoning Ordinances including the Ordinance in Meyers lake Village establishes by law, regulations for building set backs from property lines, the amount of open space that must be maintained for each lot, the land use that can be permitted in each established area of the Village, and the procedures for requesting permits when changes are proposed.
-The Ordinance also establishes the legal right by the Village to impose penalties if the code is not followed.
+All zoning ordinances, including the Meyers Lake Zoning Ordinance, establish by law regulations for building set backs from property lines, the amount of open space that must be maintained for each lot, the land use that can be permitted in each established area, and the procedures for requesting permits when changes are proposed.
+The Meyers Lake Zoning Ordinance also establishes the legal right by the Village to impose penalties if the code is not followed.

 Also currently assisting the village with zoning services is Matthew Bailey of Legacy 5 Development Co., LLC.
 Please contact Matthew with questions or to obtain a zoning permit application and fee schedule.
 Matthew can be reached at: 330-806-1401.